Bjarnos/SelfbotDocs/docs/Services/BotService.md

 When set to `False`, the bot will ignore all of it's own messages when checking public messages/replies.

 ### force-first
-When you use [ConnectionService.bind_to_public_post()], the bot will run all bound functions for the last 10 minutes of messages.
+When you use [ConnectionService.start_checking_public()](/docs/Services/ConnectionService#) for the first time, the bot will run all bound functions for the last 10 minutes of messages.
 When `force-first` is `True`, the bot will read its own messages too (normally it won't).
 Use `check-own` to control the permanent reading of own messages.